mtbkapp/centripetal-indicators-service/README.md

 # centripetal-indicators-service

-Simple web service that allows clients to do simple queries on an open source intelligence feed of JSON documents provided by AlienVault OTX.
-The data is contained in the included file found at `resources/indicators.json`.
+Little web service that allows clients to do simple queries on an open source intelligence feed of JSON documents from by AlienVault OTX.
+The data is contained in the file found at `resources/indicators.json`.

 ## HTTP API